-Note that the statute and the rule do not expressly state any territorial limitations on their application.
-But the statute and the Rule do not generally contain rules establishing conditions for the implied private rights of action the courts have recognized.
+The statute and the rule do not expressly state any territorial limitations on their application.
+But the statute and the Rule also do not generally contain rules establishing conditions for the implied private rights of action the courts have recognized.
 The statute and the rule were considered in Morrison v National Australia Bank Ltd., and the judgments in the Supreme Court and in the Second Circuit are set out below.
-After the decision in the Supreme Court, Congress enacted the Dodd-Frank Act,18 which addresses the issue of extraterritorial jurisdiction, including an instruction to the SEC to carry out a study on private rights of action for transnational securities fraud.
-The SEC issued a request for comments (excerpts from which are below at p.
-47) and published a Study on the issue in April 2012 (see below at p.
-50 for excerpts).
+After the decision in the Supreme Court, Congress enacted the Dodd-Frank Act,20 which addressed the issue of extraterritorial jurisdiction, including an instruction to the SEC to carry out a study on private rights of action for transnational securities fraud.
+Morrison v NAB is one of a number of cases in the last few years in which the US Supreme Court has addressed the question of how to interpret the territorial reach of federal statutes, and there is a pending petition for certiorari before the Supreme Court in a case involving related issues in Toshiba Corp. v Automotive Industries Pension Trust Fund.21 In a recent article, Professor Julie Rose O'Sullivan writes: